 Introduction

 Karma provides a solution to this challenge through community and alliance.
-Karma is a privately sourced blacklist that collects, tracks and shares the profiles of know bad actors.
-Karma receives its contributions from its community members and alliance.
+Karma is a privately sourced blacklist that collects, tracks, and shares the profiles of known bad actors.
+Karma receives its contributions from its community members and alliances.
 With this collaborative strategy, each member of the community provides a measurement of protection to the other.

-As a lender on the Pecunia platform, you have access to this wealth of data and you are also offered this community protection.
+As a lender on the Lendsqr admin platform, you have access to this wealth of data and you are also offered this community protection.

 Karma as a Decision Model Module

 During credit scoring that happens when a user applies for a loan, a borrower is checked against Karma.
 The karma module is usually the first module that the borrower is checked against.
 If a borrower is found in Karma, the borrower immediately becomes ineligible for the loan.
-This check is done by the system.
+The system does this check.

 Karma as a Blacklisting and Search Engine

-An admin on Pecunia with the right permission has the ability to blacklist a user if they suspect any funny or hanky panky behavior or if a borrower has maliciously refused to repay his loan.
-The funny or hanky panky behavior that will lead to an admin blacklisting a user needs to be gross.
+An admin on the Lendsqr admin console with the right permission can blacklist a user if they suspect any funny or hankypanky behavior or if a borrower has maliciously refused to repay his loan.
+The funny or hanky-panky behavior that will lead to an admin blacklisting a user needs to be gross.

 In addition to adding records to Karma, you can manually search karma for a record.